Code-Institute-Submissions/marco-deb/README.md

 ### Courses Cover images

-The cover image for the Happy Mind Training course was obtained from https://www.vectorstock.com/royalty-free-vector/meditation
+The image used for the cover image for the Happy Mind Training course was obtained from https://www.vectorstock.com/royalty-free-vector/meditation

-The cover image for the Happy body Training course was obtained from https://www.vectorstock.com/royalty-free-vector/modern-colorful-vitruvian-man-vector-15018710
+The image used for the cover image for Happy body Training course was obtained from https://www.vectorstock.com/royalty-free-vector/modern-colorful-vitruvian-man-vector-15018710

 The cover image for the Breathe course was obtained from https://www.vectorstock.com/royalty-free-vector/cartoon-cute-art-with-mandala-and-breagradient-vector-21074703

-The cover image for the Pure Love Chi Gong course was obtained from https://wallpaperaccess.com/tai-chi
+The image used for the cover image for Pure Love Chi Gong course was obtained from https://wallpaperaccess.com/tai-chi (You have to scroll down pretty far to find the image)

 ### Books Cover images

-The cover image for the Believe It book was obtained from https://www.clipartmax.com/middle/m2i8m2Z5N4m2Z5K9_iridescent-monarch-butterfly-2-by-%40gdj-a-colorful-real-rainbow-monarch-butterfly/
+The image used for the cover image for the Believe It book was obtained from https://www.clipartmax.com/middle/m2i8m2Z5N4m2Z5K9_iridescent-monarch-butterfly-2-by-%40gdj-a-colorful-real-rainbow-monarch-butterfly/

-The cover image for the Creative Abundance book was obtained from https://www.cleanpng.com/png-tree-planting-paper-organization-growth-park-1264502/
+The image used for the cover image for Creative Abundance book was obtained from https://www.cleanpng.com/png-tree-planting-paper-organization-growth-park-1264502/

-The cover image for The Succeaseful entrepreneur book was obtained from https://depositphotos.com/324458740/stock-illustration-water-wave-logo-template.html
+The image used for the cover image for The Succeaseful entrepreneur book was obtained from https://depositphotos.com/324458740/stock-illustration-water-wave-logo-template.html

 The cover image for the book Words About Letting Go was created by Marco Deb